FailAcademy/learning/adp-vancouver/_lessons/week-02/_01-redux.md

 [ADP-Redux-Walkthrough](https://github.com/redacademy/adp-redux-walkthrough) - branch "a-redux"

 Follow git commit diffs.
-Tutorial walks through:
+Tutorial walks through.
+See the added talking points.

   1. state
+    - one source of truth
+    - `store.getState()` is read only
   2. action
+    - discuss how to name actions (REDUCER_VERB)
+    - action should pass on all data reducers require
   3. reducer
+    - pure functions
+    - return a new state, not mutating state
+    - cannot run `store.dispatch` from a reducer.
+Why?
   4. multiple reducers

 ### Review (10)